chasdev/bsqlparse/docs/source/api.rst

 Formatting of SQL Statements
 ----------------------------

-The :meth:`~sqlparse.format` function accepts the following keyword arguments.
+The :meth:`~bsqlparse.format` function accepts the following keyword arguments.

 ``keyword_case``
   Changes how keywords are formatted.
 Allowed values are "upper", "lower"